JDurstberger/express-event-sourcing-example/README.md

 This is a very basic event sourcing implementation.

 ## Prerequisites
- * Ruby for Rake - see .ruby-version
+ * rbenv to install the required ruby for Rake - see .ruby-version
- * NVM to install the required node version
+ * NVM to install the required node version - see .node-version

 ## How to run?